-The corticospinal tract is responsible for controlling primary voluntary movement for the skeletal and cardiac motor system, including the trunk, limbs, and cranial muscles.
-It is also the largest spinal tract involved in voluntary muscle movements.
+The corticospinal tract is responsible for controlling primary voluntary movement for the skeletal and cardiac motor systems, including the trunk, limbs, and cranial muscles.
+It is also the largest spinal tract that involved involuntary muscle movements.
 Moving muscles within this area include the trunk, hip, and knee.
 It is essential for maintaining a good posture, locomotion, and balance.

 How to Work Corticospinal Tract

 The five hundred cranial nerves are controlled by the corticospinal tract and are connected to the cerebral cortex, brain stem, and spinal cord.
 Nerves exiting the cranial cavity exit via the medulla oblongata decussate and travel to areas of the body through the intervertebral discs.
 The inner core of these discs is thickly populated with fibrous tissue.
 Which helps define the internal regions of the spinal column.
 The inner reaches of the spinal canal are lined with dense glial cells.
 Which provide structures and nutrients necessary for supporting the back, pelvis, and neck.

 Disorders and Diseases Can Affect The Corticospinal Tract

 Several disorders and diseases can affect the corticospinal tract and cause impairments in its functions.
 Among them are multiple sclerosis (MS), stroke, traumatic brain injury, multiple sclerosis-related cerebellar degenerations, central auditory processing disorders, and Parkinson’s disease.
 These disorders can be the result of genetic differences and environmental factors.
 Multiple sclerosis is a chronic progressive disorder affecting the central nervous system and causing loss of self-awareness, stiffness of muscles, loss of dexterity, and fatigue.
 This disorder generates wide-ranging and permanent disabilities in the victim’s daily life.
 Limiting his or her ability to perform even the simplest activities of daily living.